Zichqec/ghost_club/readme.txt

 ﻿Your friend has started a "Ghost Club" and has invited you to join.
 Will you go...?

+I thought it would be interesting to try a SHIORI I've never used before, so I made this in Misaka.
+There were some challenges, but all in all it was fun!

 TODO get the right formatting later

 Estimated startup time: 0 minutes